shelper/shelper.github.io/content/posts/switch-recent-two-buffer-alterantively.md

-strangely when switching buffer using \`helm-buffer-lists\`, and if you exit without selecting any buffer, you gets \`\*Minibuf-1\*\` into the buffer list and will switch to minibuffer... so here I compared the first buffer name in the list to \`\*Minibuf-1\*\` and remove it if it is for \`Minibuf-1\`
+strangely when switching buffer using \`helm-buffer-lists\`, and if you exit without selecting any buffer, you gets \`\*Minibuf-1\*\` into the buffer list and will switch to minibuffer.so here I compared the first buffer name in the list to \`\*Minibuf-1\*\` and remove it if it is for \`Minibuf-1\`